basiljs/basiljs.github.io/_source/reference/document/duplicate.md

 layout: entry
 title: duplicate
 codetitle: duplicate(item)
 description: 'Duplicates the given page after the current page or the given page item to the current page and layer.
-Use `rectMode()` to set center point.'
+If a page is duplicated, basil.js automatically jumps to the new page.'
 category: Document
 subcategory: 'Page Items'
 returns: